 All applicants are required to show that they know and understand the NHS health care system, which they will be working in and the standards expected of them.
-NHS England teams will either assess the applicants ability themselves or work with partner organisations to undertake the same.
+NHS England teams will either assess the applicant's ability themselves or work with partner organisations to undertake the same.
 Following the assessment, the application and the outcome of the assessment will be considered by a PLDP.

 The PLDP may impose conditions to support the applicant's induction to the NHS.
-Supportive conditions may include:
+The Handbook for Managing Performance Concerns in Primary Care includes a Dental Conditions Bank that identifies supportive conditions that could be imposed.